matinkg/nfa-to-dfa/README.md

 ## Known issues

-- The converter will crash if there are loop epsilon transitions in the NFA.
+- <del>The converter will crash if there are loop epsilon transitions in the NFA.</del>

 ## Contributing